MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_d3dddi_bltflags.md

 Setting this member is equivalent to setting the eleventh bit of the 32-bit <b>Value</b> member (0x00000400).

-### -field Reserved

-This member is reserved and should be set to zero.
-Setting this member to zero is equivalent to setting the remaining 21 bits (0xFFFFF800) of the 32-bit <b>Value</b> member to zeros.

 ### -field Discard

 Indicates that the user-mode display driver can discard previous contents of the entire resource.
 The driver can take advantage of this capability to optimize performance and memory usage.